 |Macchiato||2 oz (60 ml) espresso||2 oz (60 ml) whole milk||34 calories|

 The listed calories are without any use of sweeteners.
-If you start adding a bit of sugar or a flavorful syrup, the calories will go up.
+If you start adding a bit of sugar or a flavorful syrup – like chocolate syrup, the calories will go up.

 Cappuccino vs. latte vs. macchiato caffeine difference